How to Market Community Events Online

 Remember: the simpler the better.

 Social proof is a strong influencer.
-If you want people to trust your event is going to be worth the time and the money, see if some of your fellow influencers will help spread the word – or even get involved in the event itself!
+If you want people to trust your event, see if some of your fellow influencers will help spread the word – or even get involved in the event itself!

-When hosting an event, try inviting guest-speakers who are thought leaders or experts in the space to add onto the conversation.
-Either that, or collaborate with other businesses that are well-known and admired in the space to make it more enticing for people to join.
+Consider inviting guest speakers who are thought leaders or experts in the space to add to the conversation.
+Either that or collaborate with other businesses that are well-known and admired in the space to make it more enticing for people to join.

 Having this sort of social proof is gold when it comes to marketing the event.
 Highlight any special members and show people what they’re missing!